 - Summer Sub-Leasing: Students may sublease apartments during their absence with permission from the SHC.
 Students’ names will remain on the billing notice, and they will be responsible for the full rental.
 (Students who sublease are not eligible for the summer discount.)
 The person who will occupy the space for the summer should reimburse the student for their use of the apartment.
 The institution will not assist in moving furniture in or out to accommodate subleases.

-- Move Out Dates: Students who have completed their studies at NPTS should plan to leave student housing no later than June 30 of the year in which they graduate.
+- Move Out Dates: Students who have completed their studies at NPTS should plan to leave student housing no later than June 30 of the year in which they graduate (or January 31 for December graduates).
 Exceptions to this rule are only by means of petition made to the Dean of Students and Community Life.

 - Academic Eligibility: In order to remain eligible for student housing, students must take a minimum of 6 academic credit hours during the fall semester and during the J-Term/spring semester.

 - The duration of stay in NPTS housing is limited according to your degree program:

 - MDiv — 5 Years

 - MACF — 4 Years